Mark33Mark/code-refactor-usyd-unit1/README.md

 * An on the job ticket.

 **Why this project?**
-* The client, Horiseon, requested an improved accessibility rating for their website.
+* The client, Horiseon, requested improving the accessibility rating of their website.
 Accessible sites rank higher in search engines.
-Horiseon are a SEO marketing agency and a high accessibility rating is critical to their credibility and reputation as accessible sites rank higher in search engines.
+Horiseon are a SEO marketing agency and high accessibility ratings are critical to their credibility and reputation because accessible sites rank higher in search engines.

 **What problem does this project solve?**
 * Improve the sites Search Engine Optimisation (SEO) by improving it's accessibility rating.